5 Best Prepaid Debit Cards With Low Fees

 Apply for this card if: You want the ability to write checks, which is not common for prepaid cards.

 Most prepaid debit cards do not allow you to write checks because written checks can lead to overdrafts, which cannot happen on prepaid cards.
-The American Express Bluebird Account is able to offer check-writing capabilities because written checks must be pre-authorized (funds debited from the account) before they are valid.
+Bluebird by American Express is able to offer check-writing capabilities because written checks must be pre-authorized (funds debited from the account) before they are valid.

-If you are a consumer who still relies on paper checks, Bluebird is a great option.
-It is very similar to American Express Serve®, but we think Serve takes a slight edge with its ATM withdrawal policy.
+If you are a consumer who still relies on paper checks, Bluebird by American Express is a great option.
+It is very similar to American Express Serve®, but we think American Express Serve® takes a slight edge with its ATM withdrawal policy.
 See other prepaid debit cards that are worth your consideration.
 Note: Prepaid debit cards are not credit cards and they do not help build credit.
 If you're looking for something to help improve your credit, view our list of best secured credit cards.